 - Cool summer regions: 16-15 weeks before the last frost in spring start seed indoors for transplanting out later.

-- Warm-hot summer regions: 18-16 weeks before first frost in fall start seed indoors.
+- Warm-hot summer regions: 18-16 weeks before the first frost in fall start seed indoors.

-- Warm-hot summer regions: 13-11 weeks before first frost in fall transplant seedlings to garden for autumn and winter harvest.
+- Warm-hot summer regions: 13-11 weeks before the first frost in fall transplant seedlings to the garden for autumn and winter harvest.
 Warm and hot summer regions grow for fall and winter harvest.